 This template is great to send to your employer when they owe you specific sums of money, such as commission payments or bonus payments, which you can identify in a list.
 To help focus their minds, why not attach a draft ‘ET1′ employment tribunal claim form – not only does this help to make it more real for them, but it is also useful preparation for you as you may need to issue a claim if this letter doesn’t produce results.

 I refer to the draft ET1 employment tribunal proceedings, attached, which set out the basis of a claim for over £30,000.
-In the interests of a swift resolution, however, our client would be amenable to settling her claim on the above terms:-
+In the interests of a swift resolution, however, [Employee] would be amenable to settling her claim on the above terms: –

-As you can see, in the spirit of compromise, our client is willing to forgo the production bonus which is due to her, which she can prove was custom and practice by calling witnesses who have now left your employment.
+As you can see, in the spirit of compromise, [Employee] is willing to forgo the production bonus which is due to her, which [Employee] can prove was custom and practice by calling witnesses who have now left your employment.

-On a purely commercial basis, our client will accept a pro rata bonus, as opposed to the full bonus set out in the letter of 16 July 2016, which clearly refers to percentages of ‘all yearly net revenue’.
+On a purely commercial basis, [Employee] will accept a pro rata bonus, as opposed to the full bonus set out in the letter of 16 July 2010, which clearly refers to percentages of ‘all yearly net revenue’.
 Financial year is stated to be between 01 December to 30 November, and therefore ‘all yearly net revenue’ means all net revenue generated between those dates.
 This is a significant reduction in the claimable amount which is set out in the enclosed particulars of claim.

-Because you openly terminated our client’s contract of employment without regard for any of the contractual disciplinary procedures, you have in effect repudiated the contract of employment – equivalent to tearing up the contract.
-This means that all of the terms in relation to confidentiality and so on do not currently apply to our client.
+Because [Company] openly terminated [Employee] contract of employment without regard for any of the contractual disciplinary procedures, you have in effect repudiated the contract of employment – equivalent to tearing up the contract.
+This means that all of the terms in relation to confidentiality and so on do not currently apply to [Employee].

 Monaco Solicitors are happy to provide you with these letter templates and examples free of charge to aid you in your employment situation.
 If you would like professional legal assistance in your case, we are experts in employment law and only represent employees – never the employer.